Serrof/swiftt/README.md

 The TDA is a computational tool, made possible by the power of modern machines yet also based on solid mathematical grounds, at the heart of which is Taylor's theorem.
-The polynomial coefficients of a Taylor expansion can be mapped straightforwardly to the partial derivatives of the underlying functions, and are even sometimes called the normalized derivatives.
+The polynomial coefficients of a Taylor expansion can be mapped straightforwardly to the partial derivatives of the underlying functions with factorial terms, and are even sometimes called the normalized derivatives.
 So computing a Taylor expansion at a given order is equivalent to the determination of all its derivatives at this order.
 As a matter of fact, *swiftt* works with the normalized derivatives, as they are more intuitive to handle for some operations.
 The univariate case has its own implementation as many simplifications occur.
 Note that for *n* variables and order *d*, the number of coefficients is *(n+d)!/n!d!*, which grows exponentially with both parameters.
 This limits in practise what values can be used.